prismhead26/JavaScript-Flashcard-Builder/README.md

 ## Description:

-The main goal of this project is to build a flashcard application.
+The main goal of this project is to build a flashcard application focusing on improving interviews.

 ## Table of Contents:
 - [Installation Instructions](#Installation-Instructions)